Dharmarajika Stupa: Layout

-The location of the stupa and its monastic community about 1 kilometre outside of Sirkap aligns with ancient Gandharan beliefs that the Buddha recommended monasteries should be neither "too far" nor "too close" to adjacent towns.
+The location of the stupa and its monastic community about one kilometre outside of Sirkap is in conformity with the Buddha's recommendation that monasteries should be neither "too far" nor "too close" to adjacent towns.
 Three distinctive types of masonry in the buildings around the main stupa suggest the contributions of different periods to the building activity.

 Core stupa

 Dharmarajika Stupa is the largest of all stupas in the Taxila region, Surrounding the main mound is a passageway for pradakshina — the ancient practice of walking around a holy site.

 The stupa's large anda, or hemispherical mound, is damaged − though the plinth of the mound, known as the medhi, is still largely intact.
 The anda mound was made of ashlar stone.
 The stupa's harmika, or fence like structure built atop the anda mound, has been lost.

-The stupa's southern gateway was initially considered the most important, though the construction of four smaller stupas (termed G7, G8, S7, Q1) to the west of the stupa indicate that this then likely became the preferred entrance for those performing circambulation.
-Later constructions around the "Eastern Avenue" then shifted the preferred route for circambulation to the eastern side of the stupa.
+The stupa's southern gateway was initially considered the most important, though the construction of four smaller stupas (termed G7, G8, S7, Q1) to the west of the stupa indicate that this then likely became the preferred entrance for those performing circumambulation.
+Later constructions around the "Eastern Avenue" then shifted the preferred route for circumambulation to the eastern side of the stupa.

 Before entering the main sacred areas, visitors to the shrine from Sirkap would pass through a large building, now termed building H, that would openly display relics.
 Visitors likely venerated the relics at building H before entering the main stupa area.

 Peripheral stupas

 The stupa was surrounded by a circle of smaller stupas which were built approximately 200 years after the main stupa's construction, and were likely constructed together as part of a project funded by a single patron.

 Additional stupas were built further along the northern portion of the site by various patrons, and date from the Indo-Scythian period.
-These stupas form a "Northern Avenue," that had several small shrines with devotional images, rendering the Northern Avenue as a processional corridor.
+These stupas form a "Northern Avenue," that had several small shrines with devotional images, rendering the Northern Avenue a processional corridor.
 Devotional images were likely relegated to the periphery of the complex due to religious conservatives, who were hesitant to fully embrace the new practice of using imagery in religious practice.

 Unlike constructions at Sanchi, stupas around the Dharmarajika Stupa were built by individual donors, rather than as part of a communal effort.